nationalarchives/design-system/src/accessibility-statement/index.md

 This website is run by The National Archives Digital Services team.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts using browser or device settings
-- zoom in up to 400% without problems
+- zoom in up to 400% without the text spilling off the screen
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA, TalkBack and VoiceOver)
 - navigate most of the website using just a keyboard
 - navigate most of the website using just a mouse and on-screen keyboard
 - navigate most of the website using speech recognition software
-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.